jspotten/cs324-labs/07-hw-sockets/README.md

  19. *How many total calls to `send()` / `write()` were made by the client?*
      Hint: refer to `client.c`.
- 20. *How many messages had been received by the server's kernel and were still waiting to be read by the server-side process at the moment the server called `recv()`?*   You can assume that the messages were sent immediately when the client called `write()` and that any network delay was negligible.
+ 20. *How many messages had been received by the server's kernel and were still waiting to be read by the server-side process immediately before the server called `recv()`?*   You can assume that the messages were sent immediately when the client called `write()` and that any network delay was negligible.
  21. *How many total calls to `recv()` were required for the server process to read all of the messages/bytes that were sent?*  Hint: look at the server output, and refer to `server.c`.
 Explain how and why this behavior is